-That’s the case with the Gulf Islands National Seashore, the latest check mark on my list of national parks visited.
-Gulf Islands encompasses a number of barrier islands that protect the coastline along Florida and Mississippi from the furies of the Gulf of Mexico.
+Gulf Islands National Seashore encompasses a number of barrier islands that protect the coastline along Florida and Mississippi from the furies of the Gulf of Mexico.
 My visit was to West Ship Island off of the coast of Gulfport, MS. There’s another section near Gulf Breeze, FL.

-It’s nearly impossible to visit this part of the world and not remember the devastation wrought by Hurricane Katrina in August 2005.
-The evidence is everywhere, as well as the heroic efforts of the coast’s hearty souls to rebuild their lives.
+It’s nearly impossible to visit the Mississippi Gulf Coast and not remember the devastation wrought by Hurricane Katrina in August 2005.
+The evidence is everywhere.
+So is the heroic efforts of the coast’s hearty souls to rebuild their lives.
 As I took the ferry 12 miles out into Gulf to West Ship Island, I did so with a sense of awe.
 Mother Nature is one powerful chick.

 West Ship Island Mississippi